 However, there’s a fine line between compressive and painful.
 Remember, the smaller the tech suit, the harder it is to put on and the more uncomfortable it is to wear.
 To find the right size, take four key measurements: chest, waist, hips, and torso loop (from the shoulder, down through the legs, and back up).
 Compare these measurements to the brand’s specific sizing chart, as sizes can vary between brands.
 When in doubt, don’t size down aggressively.

-Matching the Suit to Your Swimmer's Goals
+How to Match the Suit to Her Swimming Goals

 Finally, consider your swimmer’s age, experience, and goals.
 A young swimmer just starting her competitive journey doesn’t need the most expensive, high-tech suit on the market.
 A durable, well-fitting, FINA-approved entry-level suit is a perfect choice.
 Investing in the right swimsuit will support their progress in the pool and keep them competitive throughout the season.